 Biography

 For over thirty years Catherine Wagner has been observing the built environment as a metaphor for how we construct our cultural identities.
-She’s examined institutions as various as art museums and science labs, the home and Disneyland.
-Ms. Wagner’s process involves the investigation of what art critic David Bonetti calls "the systems people create, our love of order, our ambition to shape the world, the value we place on knowledge, and the tokens we display to express ourselves."
+She’s examined various institutions as art museums and science labs, the home, and Disneyland.
+Wagner’s process involves the investigation of what art critic David Bonetti describes as “the systems people create, our love of order, our ambition to shape the world, the value we place on knowledge, and the tokens we display to express ourselves.”

-Ms. Wagner is a Professor of Studio Art, at Mills College at Northeastern University.
+Wagner is an Emeritus Professor of Studio Art at Mills College at Northeastern University.

-Catherine Wagner is represented by Jessica Silverman, San Francisco, CA.
+Catherine Wagner is represented by Jessica Silverman, San Francisco, CA and Gallery Luisotti, Los Angeles, CA.

 For all inquiries please contact info@jessicasilvermangallery.com or francesco@jessicasilvermangallery.com.